oracle/coherence-operator/docs/user-guide.md

 In this command, the PID of the Coherence is assumed to be `1`.
 Also, the heap dump output is redirected to `stderr` to prevent the unsuppressable output from `jcmd` from showing up in the heap dump file.

+You can also refer to [Produce and Extract Heap Dump](samples/management/diagnostics/heap-dump) in Samples.

 ## Extract Coherence Log Files from Kubernetes

-When you install the operator and Coherence with the feature log capture enabled, all the log messages from each Coherence cluster are captured to Elasticsearch, stored with Fluentd, and analyzed in Kibana.
+When you install the operator and Coherence with the log capture feature enabled, all the log messages from each Coherence cluster are captured in Elasticsearch, stored with Fluentd, and analyzed in Kibana.
 The common practice is to capture all the log messages from all of the Coherence clusters into a log aggregator than examining individual Coherence cluster node log files for errors.
-Refer to the [sample] for installing the operator and Coherence with log capture enabled.
+Refer to [Enable Log Capture to View Logs in Kiabana](samples/operator/logging/log-capture) sample for installing the operator and Coherence with log capture enabled.

 With log capture feature enabled, all the log messages from every Coherence cluster member are captured including the cluster members that are not running.
 The persistence of the stored log messages depends on how Fluentd is configured and is beyond the scope of this documentation.